 Use the tincture as needed for sore throats and congestion.

 Garlic is another healing food that typically falls below the medicinal radar.
 But did you know that garlic can significantly reduce your risk of getting sick and cut your recovery time in half if you do?

 Garlic is so powerfully antiviral and antibacterial that even the aroma of cooking garlic filling a house can purify bacteria in the air.

 One of my favorite ways to get my daily dose is with pickled garlic.
 It’s such a simple and delicious way to support your immune system – all you have to do is pop one clove in your mouth daily.

-Here’s the recipe I use to make it at home instead of buying it at the store.
+Here’s the recipe we make at home — instead of buying it at the store.

 - One heat-proof sealable glass jar

-This recipe is quick enough that you can keep pickled garlic on hand all season long.
+This recipe is easy enough that you can keep pickled garlic on hand all season long.
 And as an added bonus, the pickling helps to feed your healthy gut bacteria!

 This last remedy comes from a plant so powerful, you don’t even need a recipe for it.
 Just put in the minimal effort needed to grow one in your home (really, it’s one of the easiest plants to keep around)!